cogini/elixir-deploy-template/README.md

 ```
 Run this multiple times until everything is installed (should be twice).

-The initial build of Erlang from source can take a while on a small Droplet, so
+The initial compile of Erlang from source can take a while on a small Droplet,
-you may want to run it under `tmux` or `screen`.
+so you may want to run it under `tmux` or `screen`.

 Install libraries into the ASDF dir for the specified Elixir version: